 While it snowed frequently during our stay, accumulations melted quickly and skies were cheerfully sunny much of the time.
 Later, we did a second sit in suburban Lakewood, a pleasant community from which we easily accessed the train into the city and enjoyed local hangouts.

-Florence, Italy – the not so good city in winter!
+5. Florence, Italy – not so good in winter!

 By Sam Anthony, AlternativeTravelers